-Sit back and enjoy the view as you glide along the canal in your brilliantly decorated private boat.
-Hire a mariachi to serenade you or order a meal from a passing vessel.
+Just 45 minutes south of downtown Mexico City, you'll find Xochimilco, or the Venice of Mexico.
+Here, you can float down the canals on traditional trajinera boats or hire a mariachi to serenade you with local music.
 Xochimilco provides an experience that you would never expect to have in Mexico City and makes for a fun and interesting day trip.

 Chinampas or "Floating Gardens"

 Xochimilco (pronounced so-chee-MIL-ko) is a UNESCO World Heritage Site located about 17 miles (28 km) south of the capital's historical center.
 The name comes from Nahuatl (the language of the Aztecs) and means "flower garden."
 The canals of Xochimilco are a vestige of the Aztec agricultural technique of using "chinampas" to extend arable land in wetland areas.